marcosscriven/aftv2-tools/README_WIN.txt

 Found port = COM19
 Handshake complete!

-Now you are ready to run patch_mmc_win.bat: (don't unplug anything)
+Now you are ready to run patch_mmc.bat: (don't unplug anything)
-3: Run patch_mmc_win.bat
+3: Run patch_mmc.bat

 wait 2 hours like linux root process.... if all goes well.... profit!!

 Note: If it hangs for a long time without changing addresses it is probably stuck.
 You can safely restart this process.
-Future revisions will enable recovery.

 Aditional info:
 If you want to do the adb steps to disable updates using the a-a cable you can install the kindle drivers manually: http://forum.xda-developers.com/showthread.php?t=2544410